URBAN DATA COLLECTIVE

 The Process

-I conducted user interviews with developers, data providers, local authorities, and EV owners, capturing perspectives across the ecosystem to inform business decisions.
+I conducted in-depth user interviews with end-users of the data, including developers, data providers, local authorities, and EV owners.
+This captured perspectives across various use cases to guide business decisions.

-• The diagram captures the interconnected journeys of key players in our use cases, including developers, councils, authorities, data providers, and airports.
-It demonstrates how their paths overlap and diverge across a shared ecosystem.
+The journey map captured interconnected journeys of key players across the use cases, including developers, councils, authorities, data providers, and airports.
+It demonstrated how their paths overlap and diverge across a shared ecosystem.

-It maps the sequence of actions required to reach end goals, while highlighting research-informed challenges and opportunities for improvement across the wider network.
+This mapping highlighted the sequence of actions required to reach end goals, while also showing research-informed challenges and opportunities for improvement across the wider network.
+It helped communicate the outcomes of research and better position our offering.

 • Being an innovative tech start-up, ideation was a key phase to engage partners, senior stakeholders, developers and designers to explore the possibilities.